aikram1271/spinnaker-docs/DOCS.md

-# Install and configure Spinnaker for Oracle Bare Metal Cloud
+# Install Spinnaker on Oracle Bare Metal Cloud

+The following guide will show you how to manually install and configure Spinnaker running on Oracle BMCS.

 ## Using Halyard